danielBingham/peerreview/documentation/planning/road-to-mvp.md

 **Production deployment infrastructure**

 ### Bonus (Or 1.0.0+)

+**Responsive Design**  We want to give it a responsive design, at least partially.
+We'll probably only do desktop/laptop at first for the beta.

+**Styling pass**  The styling and UX right now is servicable.
+We'll need help from someone with a better design eye to give it a good polishing.

 **Latex in Text Fields** Add latex support for math to all Markdown capable fields.